mkelly133/Flask_PWA_Programming_For_The_Web_Task_Source/README.md

     code serviceworker.js
 ```

 1. Configure the serviceworker.js by inserting the JS.
-The servicworker.js as teh same suggest is the file that does all teh work in a PWA including cacheing and API intergration for the [WEB API's](https://developer.mozilla.org/en-US/docs/Web/API).
+The servicworker.js as the same suggest is the file that does all the work in a PWA including cacheing and API intergration for the [WEB API's](https://developer.mozilla.org/en-US/docs/Web/API).

 ```js
 const assets = [